Netflix/falcor-http-datasource/README.md

 # HttpDataSource

-This is a Data source which can be used to retrieve JSON Graph information from an HTTP server.
+This is a Falcor DataSource which can be used to retrieve JSON Graph information from an HTTP server.

 ## Usage
 Minimalistic ES6 example